2020 Indian Scout Bobber Sixty: First Look

 The dark theme continues elsewhere, with the exhaust, frame, handlebars, mirrors, turn signals, primary and clutch covers all finished in black.
 A color-matched gauge face on the instrument panel rounds out the sinister look.

-Other features give the Scout Bobber Sixty a minimalistic identity of its own on Indian's roster, including new five-spoke cast aluminum wheels wrapped in Kenda K673F street tires, stripped-down headlights, LED rear signals with integrated stop, turn and tail lights, and a side-mounted license plate.
+Other features give the Scout Bobber Sixty a stripped-down identity of its own on Indian’s roster, including new five-spoke cast aluminum wheels wrapped in Kenda K673F street tires, stripped-down headlights, LED rear signals with integrated stop, turn and tail lights, and a side-mounted license plate.

 Compared to the Scout Sixty, the Scout Bobber Sixty’s foot pegs are 1.5 inch closer and the tracker handle bars move the torso forward, putting the rider in a more aggressive position.
 A larger passenger seat that partially covers the rear fender can be installed as an option for those who want to ride two-up.

 The exhaust and muffler can also be upgraded to improve throttle response, deliver a deeper exhaust note, and increase horsepower by over 10 percent, as well as transform the dual-pipe setup into a single unit.
 Options include the Stage 1 2-into-1 full exhaust system, and the Stage 1 shorty slip-on muffler kit.
 More than 140 additional Indian accessories are available for those who to extra customization.

 The Scout Bobber Sixty start starts at $8,999, which is $2,000 less than the Scout Bobber’s $10,999 base price.
 Head to Indian Motorcycle’s website for more info.